 Jurisdiction.
 Where the case must be tried (usually a U.S. state).

 Dispute settlement.
 How are disputes settled?
 Is arbitration a requirement?

 Preparing the Agreement

-Get an attorney who understands licensing agreements.
-These agreements are complicated and specific.
-Using a template you find on the internet is not the best way to prepare this agreement.
+Get an attorney who has expertise in licensing agreements.
+These agreements are complicated and specific to each situation.
 Many attorneys know how to construct a general contract, but they may not know the details of licensing agreements.
 An intellectual property attorney might be a good place to start.